 Certain of the components used in our products may need to be re-engineered in the next 12 to 36 months as the industry is moving towards a standard of using lead-free components.
-We cannot assure you as to the timing of the adoption of this new standard or our ability to successfully redesign our products to incorporate compliant components and gain market acceptance of such redesigned products.
-In addition, if the standard is adopted earlier than anticipated, we may experience a shortage of products as a result of potential scarcity of lead-free components.
+We cannot assure you as to our ability to successfully redesign our products to incorporate compliant components and gain market acceptance of such redesigned products.
+In addition, we may experience a shortage of products as a result of potential scarcity of lead-free components.